-- GREAT FOR THE OUTDOORS: Portable hub tent great for camping, picnicking, backyard cook-outs, and events with water resistant roof and sturdy frame; All materials feature a UV50+ rating to protect you from the sun on summer days
+- GREAT FOR THE OUTDOORS – Portable hub tent great for camping, picnicking, backyard cook-outs, and events with water resistant roof and sturdy frame

-- SPACIOUS STRUCTURE: Room for 8 people, setting up with 110 square feet of floor space, including a screened-in second room
+- SPACIOUS STRUCTURE – Room for 8 people, setting up with 110 square feet of floor space, including a screened-in second room; Weight: 47 pounds

 The Gazelle T4 Plus is a super easy to put up big spacious tent with a screened in enclosure.
 The tent features typical Gazelle heavy duty materials and zippers.
 It can sleep 2 and a dog comfortably in the main tent room or use the screened in enclosure for the dogs.